kupl/PyinderArtifact/README.md

 This repository is for the implementation of Pyinder announced in the paper "Towards Effective Static Type-Error Detection for Python" in ASE 2024.
+Our tool, Pyinder, is a static type analysis tool for Python that is built on top of Pyre.

 ## Setup